-Sudden breathing difficulty is always an urgent situation whether it is caused by ARDS, heart disease, or for any other reason, and it requires immediate intervention.
-Because of the nature of ARDS, it often afflicts people who are already hospitalized with chronic illness or sudden trauma.
-It is important to observe our loved ones in such situations for any signs of ARDS so that it can be promptly dealt with.
-Unfortunately, our health care system being what it is, sometimes these things can be missed by those entrusted with our care.
-It is sad but true that a hospital can sometimes be a place of increased risk rather than one of healing and restoration.
+Sudden breathing difficulty is always an urgent situation, whether caused by ARDS, heart disease, or any other reason — it requires immediate intervention.
+Because of the nature of ARDS, it often afflicts people who are in the hospital with chronic illness or sudden trauma.
+It’s important to observe our loved ones in such situations for any signs of ARDS so that we can alert medical personnel to the situation.

 What Causes Acute Respiratory Distress Syndrome – ARDS?

-Inflammation to the respiratory membranes is the major culprit in ARDS.
+Inflammation to the respiratory membranes is the primary culprit in ARDS.
 Numerous conditions may cause such destructive inflammation.
 Some of these include:

 - Trauma to the body, especially in the head or chest area

-- Heart failure or other coronary disease that produces fluid in the lungs
+- Heart failure or other coronary diseases that produces fluid in the lungs

 - Pneumonia (bacterial or viral)